Eating disorder treatment in Austin, Texas

 Frequently asked questions:

 We help people with all types of eating disorders, including: binge eating disorder, anorexia, bulimia, avoidant restrictive feeding and intake disorder (ARFID).
 Many eating disorders do not fit in an easy box and are called eating disorders not otherwise specified.
+We offer outpatient eating disorder therapy and nutrition counseling services.
+We also assess for the need for more intense eating disorder treatment and guide you through this process.

 How much are parents involved in the treatment?